 - led the redevelopment of our Engineering Progression framework (business-wide)

 - led the formation of the Web Platform and Web Consultancy teams

 - improved our web hiring process; scaled the web team

 - helped to introduce engineer-run Lightning Talks

 In 2020 I decided to leave, and after a very restorative long break I joined Farewill as Head of Engineering.
 I sit on the company-wide leadership team, and am responsible for all of our engineers and engineering managers.

 Outside of the day job

-When I’m not doing things online, I’m usually reading books or comics, cooking up all sorts of meals, or playing Xbox One games, most likely with a glass of wine close to hand.
+When I’m not doing things online, I’m usually learning Japanese, reading, cooking up all sorts of meals, gardening, or playing Xbox One games.
 I hold slightly elitist views on tea, take photographs of hotel carpets, and have spent most of my adult life fighting my body’s reluctance to be a redhead.

-As you heard above, I hold a First Class BSc (Hons) degree from the Open University, plus I speak a variety of languages at a different levels, including Japanese (I’m currently studying towards the N3 level of the Japanese Language Proficiency Test), French, German and Indonesian (I lived in Jakarta, Indonesia for eight years).
+I hold a First Class BSc (Hons) degree from the Open University, and I’m currently studying towards the N3 level of the Japanese Language Proficiency Test).

 You can find more recommendations and endorsements on my LinkedIn page, or if you’d like to discuss my full CV please get in touch.
 I tweet as @sallylait if you’d like to say hello about anything else.